 Some things take a long time to catch on in medicine: Germ theory, for example.
 Perhaps if we’d had Twitter in the nineteenth century, it wouldn’t have taken so long.
-Though physicians’ use of Twitter has had a jump in recent years, there are still many who are not taking advantages of the benefits that this form of social media has to offer—neurologists in particular.
+Though physicians’ use of Twitter has had a jump in recent years, there are still many who are not taking advantage of the benefits that this form of social media has to offer—neurologists in particular.

 Oregon neurologist, Jeff Kraakevik, MD (@ohsuneuro), joined Twitter in 2009, and he says it has only been in the last few years that he has seen neurologists become more active on the platform.
 “When I first started on social media, there actually weren’t so many neurologists.
 So the people that I connected with were more people involved in medical education.”